expo/router/docs/docs/lab/handoff.md

 Handoff between your Mac and iPhone/iPad is not supported in the Expo Go app.
 You must build and install your app on your device.

-If you see the Safari icon in the App Switcher on your iPhone, then it means handoff is not working.
-Ensure you are not using the `?mode=developer` suffix when testing handoff to native.
-Also be sure you're not using the local development server URL, e.g. `http://localhost:8081` as this cannot be used as a valid app site association link, open the running Ngrok URL in your browser to test.
+**If you see the Safari icon in the App Switcher on your iPhone**, then it means handoff is not working.
+- Ensure you are not using the `?mode=developer` suffix when testing handoff to native.
+- Also be sure you're not using the local development server URL, e.g. `http://localhost:8081` as this cannot be used as a valid app site association link, open the running Ngrok URL in your browser to test.
+- We've observed that in iOS 16.3.1 and macOS 13.0 (Ventura), bundle identifiers starting with `app.` and `io.` will _sometimes_ not trigger the native app to show up in the iOS task switcher.
+Use `com.` as the first part of your bundle identifier.

 Ensure your `public/.well-known/apple-app-site-association` file contains the `activitycontinuation` field.